 These declining prices for purchasing computer applications illustrate the principle that not all applications have to be expensive, or even cost any money at all.
 Nowadays, more programmers are creating new programs and offering them in the form of freeware (no price whatsoever), adware (ad-supported), or shareware (the user is expected to pay a small fee only if he or she continues using the program).
 In addition, as more programmers get involved in open source projects, there is not only a growing number and variety of free and low-cost applications, but increasing interest within the technical community for developing free applications.
 This enthusiasm will fuel future development of even better programs.

 As is to be expected, the most convenient way for these developers to "market" their programs to the world is the Internet.
-In this article, we will explore a number of websites devoted to making such programs available for download, and serving as forums for users to review those products.
+In this article, I will explore a number of websites devoted to making such programs available for download, and serving as forums for users to review those products.

 Freeware and Shareware Sites